romanejaquez/responsive-ui-flutter-workshop/step_01/instructions.md

 ## What is Responsive Design?

-Responsive Design is the approach that suggests that design and development should adapt or "respond" to the user’s screen size, device orientation, and platform, in the hopes of achieving a fluid user interface that satisfies the needs of users and delivers a seamless experience.
+Responsive Design is the approach that suggests that design and development should adapt or "respond" to the user's screen size, device orientation, and platform, in the hopes of achieving a fluid user interface that satisfies the needs of users and delivers a seamless experience.

 When a Flutter app is ***responsive***, the widgets adjust based on the size of the screen they are presented on, and programmatically change based on a set of rules given to the rendering platform.